HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Aglaonema

 Chinese Evergreens or Aglaonema are the traditional low light houseplant.
-The ones with decorative stripes look like tropical plants and keep their colour well, even in deep shade.
-Unlike many plants that are just tolerant of low light, some of the Aglaonema varieties will not just survive but actually, thrive and produce a few new leaves each year.
+Those with decorative stripes resemble tropical plants and retain their color well, even in deep shade.
+Unlike many plants that merely tolerate low light, some Aglaonema varieties will not just survive but actually thrive, producing at least a few new leaves each year.

 Aglaonema Maria on a table with a white background